Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/25_Infrared_Motion_Sensor.rst

 Sketch
 ==============================

 In this project, we will use the infrared motion sensor to trigger a LED, essentially making the infrared motion sensor act as a motion switch.
-Therefore, the code is very similar to the earlier project "push button switch and LED”.
+Therefore, the code is very similar to the earlier project "push button switch and LED".
 The difference is that, when infrared motion sensor detects change, it will output high level; when button is pressed, it will output low level.
 When the sensor output high level, the LED turns ON, or it will turn OFF.

 Sketch_25.1_Infrared_Motion_Sensor
 ----------------------------------------------